- Residency Qualifications

-- Existing Customers: Log in using your date of birth and either your DWR Customer ID or your previous year’s DWR license number and license year.
+- Existing Customers: Log in using your date of birth, last name, and either your DWR Customer ID, the last 4 digits of your SSN or driver’s license number.

 Select the license(s) you want, pay with your credit card and print your license if needed.

-Sold by some clerks of the Circuit Court and hundreds of license agents around the state.
+- Sold by some clerks of the Circuit Court , license agents across Virginia, and DWR headquarters.

 By Phone/Mobile Phone:

 804-367-1000 during regular business hours, or use your Go Outdoors Virginia mobile app.

 Same day processing.
 Pick up times: 9:00 a.m., 12 noon, and 3:00 p.m.

 The issuance fee is included in the prices below.